9 Low-Stress Jobs That Pay Well

 Editing and Proofreading

 Proofreading and editing content are low-stress roles.
 Typically, as an editor, you are assigned several documents to look over per day.
-Most tasks have a flexible timeline, and the projects that require a quick turnaround can be prioritized over the others on your to-do list.
+Most tasks have flexible timelines, and projects that require a quick turnaround can be prioritized over others on your to-do list.
 Depending on the hours required of the role, you may be working full or part-time, but either way, the roles are paid well.
 You can get raises or higher initial salaries depending on your experience and if you specialize in a particular type of editing or if you are proofreading specialty documentation.

 - Torrey Hogan, Executive Assistant & Proofreader, Find My Profession